more

 Alexander M. Dye is a partner in Willkie’s Corporate & Financial Services Department and Co-Chair of the Insurance Transactional and Regulatory Practice Group.
 His practice focuses on M&A and capital markets transactions in the insurance industry.
 He regularly advises buyers and sellers on acquisitions of public and private companies, as well as asset acquisitions and dispositions and reinsurance transactions.
 Alex also advises issuers and underwriters in public and private offerings of debt, equity and hybrid securities by insurance companies.

-Chambers USA (2023) recognizes Alex as a “Senior Statesman” for Insurance: Transactional and Regulatory (Nationwide and New York), having received top rankings from Chambers each year since 2009.
-Alex is also recognized by The Legal 500 U.S. as a Leading Lawyer in the area of Insurance: Non-Contentious, and was named “Lawyer of the Year” for Insurance Law in New York by The Best Lawyers in America© 2023.
+Chambers USA (2024) recognizes Alex as a “Senior Statesman” for Insurance: Transactional and Regulatory (Nationwide and New York), having received top rankings from Chambers each year since 2009.
+Alex is also recognized by The Legal 500 U.S. as a Leading Lawyer (Hall of Fame) in the area of Insurance: Non-Contentious, and was named “Lawyer of the Year” for Insurance Law in New York by The Best Lawyers in America© 2023.

 M&A